-There is a lot of focus on the gourmet benefits of sous vide, with perfectly cooked meals and high quality dishes, but often the convenience of sous vide is overlooked.
+There is a lot of focus on the gourmet benefits of sous vide, with perfectly cooked meals and high quality dishes, but often the convenience of sous vide is overlooked, especially for meal prep.

-One of the biggest benefits to sous vide, and one many people don't consider, is how much it can help with bulk cooking.
-Using sous vide it becomes much easier to cook large amounts of food that you can then store for use later.
+One of the biggest benefits to sous vide, and one many home cooks don't consider, is how much it can help with bulk cooking.
+I do the majority of my meal prep using sous vide.

 Note: If you prefer, you can jump right to the Lesson Recap.

 There are several benefits to cooking in bulk.
 The main one is that you can save money doing it.
-Buying family packs of meat, whole muscles, and other larger packages is often much cheaper than buying individual amounts.
+Buying family packs of meat, whole muscles, and other larger packages from the grocery store is often much cheaper than buying individual amounts.

 All of this results in a lot of convenience.
-Having food now ready to go in the freezer makes meal planning and last-minute meals much easier.
+Having food now ready to go in the freezer makes sous vide meal planning and last-minute meals much easier for the whole week.

 There are several ways to approach cooking in bulk but the two main ones are to cook your meat then freeze it, or to freeze it raw and then cook it directly from the freezer.
 There are a few differences but a lot of the process is the same for both.
 Here's a breakdown of how you can use sous vide to help reduce your cooking time.